 The importance of cholesterol

 Estrogen, progesterone, cortisol, DHEA, and testosterone are made from cholesterol.
 If we don’t eat enough, our body takes cholesterol from our endocrine system to use for brain function and repair.
 When that happens, it becomes almost impossible for our bodies to maintain hormonal balance.
 It is important to remember cholesterol is very much needed for proper hormone balancing.

 Many women however start to eat a calory restricting low-fat diet in an effort to combat the menopausal weight gain.
 Not only does this automatically decrease the intake of necessary cholesterol for hormonal balance, it almost always entails eating a lot of carbohydrates.

-These carbohydrates are metabolized into sugars which cause weight gain and insulin resistance which in turn disturbs normal ovulation: healthy estrogen gets converted into androgens.
-The abundance of starches and sugar in a low fat diet, but also caffeine, increase androgen production and this is also why women on such a diet experience an sudden inability to lose weight once peri-menopause sets in.
+These carbohydrates are metabolized into sugars which cause weight gain and insulin resistance.
+And insulin resistance disturbs normal ovulation.
+Healthy estrogen gets converted into androgens.
+The abundance of starches and sugar in a low fat diet, but also caffeine, increase androgen production.
+This is also why women on such a diet experience an sudden inability to lose weight once peri-menopause sets in.

 How can a ketogenic lifestyle help?

 It stands to reason that eating in a way that lowers insulin levels and helps control hunger, as a keto lifestyle does, would be very beneficial for menopausal women.
 The appetite suppressing aspect of ketosis in particular can be very useful.
 However, although middle-aged and older women have been included in some studies on carb restriction, there is surprisingly little research looking at the effects of this way of eating in menopausal women alone.